Standardized Testing

 |

-Students register themselves for the exam.
-They take this exam on their personal computer.
+Students register themselves for the exam, which they take on their personal computer.

 |